Does Medicare Cover a T Slim Insulin Pump?

 Does Medicare cover insulin pumps for type 2 diabetes?

-- Part B will cover insulin only when used with a Medicare-approved insulin pump
+- Part B will cover insulin only when used with a Medicare-approved insulin infusion pump

 Part D Medicare covers certain diabetes supplies such as: